This information is subject to current research, so will be updated from time to time.

 As you can see this medal is from the first year that the Croquet Association ran the All England Handicap event (1923), but E.H.
 Cartwright was not the winner, so it’s assumed he was just one of the finalists.

-In 1923 the local newspaper the Courier reported that an annual open Croquet Tournament was held in the Nevill Ground for 5 days in its 22nd and 29th June issues: “is gaining in popularity, as evidenced by the increased entries and the fact that more Class A players have entered”.
+In 1923 the the Courier reported that an annual open Croquet Tournament was held in the Nevill Ground for 5 days in its 22nd and 29th June issues: “is gaining in popularity, as evidenced by the increased entries and the fact that more Class A players have entered”.
 About 40 players entered, being divided into 4 classes – Class A was for the Latimer Cup (Dr H.A.
 Latimer was President of the tournament), had 13 players and was won by C.S Wentworth-Reeve.
 E.H.
 Cartwright won the Class B event.
 There were also Handicap Singles and Handicap Doubles events.

 By 1931 the croquet lawns had been replaced by hard tennis courts, so it’s assumed the Croquet Club part had ceased by this time.